GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Feature: Wrapped values in value objects, so we can be more specific in Excel for cell-type-hinting
+* Feature: NumberField added that uses the NumberValue type for Excel
+* Feature: Added filters to typehint cell values.
+See FAQ for more info.
+* Todo: add FAQ items cell typehinting
+* Upgraded to PHP 5.6 for minimal dependancy.
+Last version with PHP 5.3 was 1.2.3 (sorry for the mixup, the new renderer forced my hand, and I forgot about this, otherwise the verisoning had gone up sooner.)

 = 1.2.4 =
 * Enhancement: moved away from deprecated PhpExcel to PhpSpreadsheet (Thanks @ravloony).
 * Enhancement: composer.json update to wordpress-plugin for easier installation with bedrock.